passelma42/Field-Sequencing/docs/Tutorial-Data-Analysis-HPC.md

 	-profile singularity
 ```

-This analysis will pull the necessary containers with all needed software packages, then it will run the tools on your data.
+This analysis will pull the necessary containers with all necessary software packages, then it will run the tools on your data.
 You can monitor the progress on your terminal.
 Because we work with a small test dataset it should not take more than 5 minutes to run.